luong/blog/blog/2023-11-13-dbdiagram-database-design-tool/index.md

 hide_table_of_contents: true
 ---

-Looking for a tool to design database of my new project, I found out a great one in the ninche, that's [DbDiagram](https://dbdiagram.io/).
+Looking for a tool to design database of my new project, I found out a great one in the niche, that's [DbDiagram](https://dbdiagram.io/).
 It is really simple to use, designed by [DBML](https://dbml.dbdiagram.io/docs) and exported to MySQL / PostgreSQL or SQL Server in one second.
 Certainly you can learn and start your database design with DbDiagram in less than ten minutes.

 ![Database design with DbDiagram](design1.png)